How to Choose Between Access Control Models? RBAC vs. ABAC vs. PBAC

 Here are a few factors to consider:

-- With modern IT infrastructure, flexibility is a huge benefit as roles and contexts change.
-Some organizations require access control systems that can adapt to changing conditions on a daily basis, while others prefer rigid, secure approaches.
+2. With modern IT infrastructure, flexibility is a huge benefit as roles and contexts change.
+Some organizations require access control systems that can adapt to changing conditions daily, while others prefer rigid, secure approaches.

-- The second factor to consider is the types of resources that need to be protected.
-If you have sensitive data that needs to be tightly controlled, then a more fine-grained security model, such as ABAC or PBAC, may be more appropriate.
+3. The second factor to consider is the types of resources that need to be protected.
+If sensitive data needs to be tightly controlled, then a more fine-grained security model, such as ABAC or PBAC, may be more appropriate.

 In the end, choosing the right security model depends on your specific organization’s needs.
 What works for one organization might not work for another.